Ordered vs Disordered States of the Random-Field Model in Three Dimensions: Numerical implementation of the Imry-Ma argument

-In the case of a weak random field the large logarithm in the denominator significantly decreases the energy gain due to the adjustment of spins to the averaged random field.
+In the case of a weak RF the large logarithm in the denominator significantly decreases the energy gain due to the adjustment of spins to the averaged RF.
+It should be stressed that the formula above is only an estimation and there can be unaccounted large numerical factors, in particular, in the argument of the logarithm.

 In the lattice model the main contribution to the adjustment energy arizes at the atomic scale and is given by $E-E_{0}\sim-h^{2}/J$ in all dimensions.
 The IM energy represents small correction to that energy due to the large-scale rotation of the magnetization on a large distance $R_{f}$.
 Finite value of $R_{f}$ for any $d<4$ supports the IM picture of a disordered state.
 However, it does not prove rigorously that the ground state of the system has $m=0$.
 To prove that one has to compare the energy of the $m=0$ state, that may contain topological defects, with the energy of defect-free F-states with $m\neq0$.